An Old Fashioned Mother

 While the Illuminati are working overtime to make young women unfit for family, I'm glad to see Mother's Day enjoying a vogue.
 Restaurants are booked solid as families prepare to honor mothers for their sacrifice.

 My biggest regret is that I never showed my love to my mother before she died in 1983 of breast cancer.
 I think she knew I loved her but at 33, I was still too self-centered to repay her in kind.
 With embarrassment, I remember sitting in her hospital room marking term papers.
-When people are dying, we cannot really say our goodbyes.
-It is awkward.
-We want to maintain the illusion of recovery.

 (Left.
 The nuclear family is the building block of a healthy society.
 Dad took this picture of us.)